Disneyland Ticket Discounts

 - Some sites require you to pay by Western Union or other cash-equivalent services, which means you’ll never be able to get the money back.
 That should be a huge red flag.
 ALWAYS pay by credit card (not debit card) when making purchases on the Internet!

 You can apply the value of an unused ticket or pass, or even a partially used one with days left on it, toward the purchase of a higher-priced pass, as long as you do it before your pass expires.
 For instance, if you buy a 3-Day Park Hopper and then decide on the third day of use that you’d rather have an Annual Pass, you can apply the value of the Park Hopper toward the Annual Pass.
-Discounted passes will be credited at the actual rates you paid (that info is encoded on the ticket).
-To upgrade a ticket, go to any Guest Services window.
+Discounted passes purchased from third-party vendors will be credited at the retail price as of the day the ticket was issued.
+Full-price or discounted passes purchased directly from Disney will be credited at the exact price paid.
+To upgrade a ticket, go to any ticket booth or Guest Services window.

 Current Disneyland tickets generally expire 13 days after the end of the year they were purchased, even if not used.
 Some special promotional tickets may expire even earlier.
 Tickets purchased late in the year may expire at the end of the next year, but they will expire.
 Unused, expired tickets cannot be used to enter the park any more, but can be traded in for a new ticket.
 You’ll get the amount you paid originally as a credit toward the new ticket.
 Even if you’re trading in for the same type of ticket, you’ll have to pay more if the ticket prices have gone up since you bought the original ticket.